How to Find the Best Low Glycemic Protein Powder

 Not all low glycemic index protein powders are created equal, however.

-For starters, some low GI protein powders contain artificial sweeteners like sucralose, which have been linked to insulin resistance and glucose intolerance.
+For starters, some low GI protein powders contain artificial sweeteners like sucralose, which have been linked to insulin resistance and glucose intolerance (J Family Med Prim Care, 2020; Nature, 2014).

 Moreover, many low GI protein powders are made from protein concentrates and/or isolates, which have been stripped of everything (fats, carbs, fiber, etc.) but the protein.

-For this reason, protein concentrates and/or isolates measure high on the insulin index, and can even cause hyperinsulinemia (abnormally high levels of insulin) because eating only protein has an insulinotropic effect (it promotes insulin secretion).
+For this reason they can cause hyperinsulinemia (abnormally high levels of insulin) because eating large amounts of protein without fats, carbs, fiber, etc. has an insulinotropic effect (it promotes insulin secretion (ScienceDirect, 2024; Eur J Clin Nutr, 2014).

-This can lead to gut dysbiosis, or an imbalance in gut bacteria, which is linked to the development of Type 2 diabetes, as well as poor glycemic control.
+These shifts, known as gut dysbiosis, have been linked to the development of Type 2 diabetes as well as poor glycemic control (Diabetes, 2022; Nutrients, 2023).

 Although the exact mechanisms by which this happens are still unknown, it is thought that gut dysbiosis increases intestinal permeability and inflammation, causing abnormalities in glucose metabolism and signaling events that contribute to insulin homeostasis.